 For a week, try this experiment: keep all your grocery store receipts.
 No judgments allowed, just keep them in a pile.
 At the end of the week circle anything that you know wasn't entirely necessary, was wasted, or wasn't enjoyed.
 Total this up... how much does it come to?
 Multiply this by 4.
 This is a potential money leak - where would you rather this money went?
 Or are you ok with this amount?

 This is the best way to begin making any changes...which do you want to make?
 Do you want to save more?
 Be less anxious?
 Donate more to the local food bank?

-If you want to know your answer to the question "can my money sustainably support this spending?", consider taking my course: Equipped to Thrive!
+If you want to know your answer to the question "can my money sustainably support this spending?", consider joining the online course: Equipped to Thrive!